wboodon/void-battle/README.md

  Turn-based tile movement and manipulation.
 Push your opponent into the void, crush them under a boulder, or trap them and force them to jump!

+ **NOTE:** The current GitHub deployment isn't actually the working current version of the game.

  ## To Do
  - More animations
  - Develop the art style a bit